r88928835/PrivDiffuser/README.md

 ## Datasets
-PrivDiffuser is evaluated on three Human Activity Recognition (HAR) datasets: MotionSense, MobiAct, and WiFi-HAR.
+PrivDiffuser is evaluated on three Human Activity Recognition (HAR) datasets: MobiAct, MotionSense, and WiFi-HAR.

-dataset_loader.py: contains the code to load preprocessed dataset, change the path to your local dataset before running the notebook.

-eval_models: contains pre-trained evaluation models.

-models: saves trained models, included some pre-trained model checkpoints.

 ## How to Use
-The jupyter notebook contians the code for obfuscating the gender attribute using the MotionSense dataset.
+The Jupyter Notebook contains the code for obfuscating the gender attribute using the MotionSense dataset.

 To use a different dataset, change `args.dataset` to `mobi` / `wifi` to use the MobiAct dataset or the WiFi-HAR dataset. `args.private` specifies the private attribute, the default value is `gender`, change to `weight` for weight obfuscation used in MobiAct or WiFi-HAR.

+Due to the file size limit, we compressed the datasets, pre-trained models, and evaluation models into a zip file (DatasetsAndModels.zip) and uploaded to an anonymous Google Drive:

+After downloading the zip file, unzip to get 3 folders named `eval_models`, `datasets`, and `models`.
+Then move them to the root directly and run the Jupyter Notebook.
+The default path in the notebook should point to the corresponding models and datasets correctly.

+`eval_models`: contains pre-trained evaluation models.

+`models`: saves trained models, pre-trained model checkpoints included.

+`datasets`: contains pre-processed datasets for MobiAct, MotionSense, and WiFi-HAR.

+`dataset_loader.py`: contains the code to load the pre-processed datasets.

 ## Dependencies
 | Package           | Version       |